 20 april - 8 may 2018

-The core of the project, carried out in collaboration with the Miriam Quick, is ten 12″ discs.
-Each one of them deconstructs the track by Dawid Bowie Space Oddity in a different way: melodies, harmonies, lyrics, structure and history are transformed into fascinating visual systems.
+The core of the project, carried out in collaboration with Miriam Quick, is ten 12″ records.
+Each one deconstructs the track Space Oddity by David Bowie in a different way.
+Melodies, harmonies, lyrics, structure and history are isolated and transformed into fascinating visual systems.

-However, the story of this astronaut who faces a loss of control, to embrace the vastness of the Universe, goes beyond the context of the late sixties.
-In fact, the emotional depth and evocative powers of the song have grown with the passing of generations reaching millions of people.
+However, the story of this astronaut who loses control of his spaceship and embraces the vastness of the universe, goes beyond the context of the late sixties.
+In fact, the emotional depth and evocative powers of the song have grown with the passing of generations, reaching millions of people.

-Space Oddity was his first success in the Top 20 USA and reached first place in November 1975.
+Space Oddity was Bowie’s first international success, reaching the Top 20 in the US and the top spot in November 1975.

-She’s a London-based Information designer and the co-author of the award-winning book The Infographic History of the World and the infographic Poppy Field, which displays the wars of the last century, is part of the permanent collection of the Weltmuseum in Vienna.
+D’Efilippo is an information designer based in London and the co-author of the award-winning book The Infographic History of the World and the infographic Poppy Field, which displays the wars of the last century and is part of the permanent collection of the Weltmuseum in Vienna.

-Pursuing imaginative and compelling visual outcomes, often aimed to visualise data and distill complexity, her work takes many forms – from theatre production and exhibitions, to editorial content and interactive platforms.
+Pursuing imaginative and compelling visual outcomes, often aimed to visualize data and distill complexity, her work takes on many forms – from theater production and exhibitions, to editorial content and interactive platforms.

-Thanks to her work and research, she has been awarded several times at the international level and brings her experience in the field of education, collaborating with various universities and organizations such as The Guardian, for which she conducts Masterclasses.
+Both her work and her research have repeatedly been awarded at the international level.
+She has also worked in the field of education, collaborating with various universities, and organizations such as The Guardian for which she conducts Masterclasses.

-Wild Mazzini has chosen Valentina D’Efilippo for the project Oddity Viz, awarded with silver in 2017 at the Kantar Information is Beautiful Awards, in the Arts category.
+Wild Mazzini has chosen Valentina D’Efilippo for the project Oddity Viz, awarded with a silver Kantar Information is Beautiful Award in the Arts category, in 2017.